Multi-tracer beyond linear theory: Dependence on the fiducial values

 \section{Dependence on the fiducial values}

-In this section, we discuss how our results depend on the fiducial values chosen for the bias parameters in \refeq{fiducialvalues}.
-The right panel of \reffig{app_increment} shows the ratio between the MT and ST error bars as a function of the fiducial values for $b_{1}$, $b_{\d^2}$, and $b_{\G_2}$.
-In this analysis, we make all the fiducial bias parameters change together.
+In this section, we discuss how our results depend on the fiducial values chosen for the bias parameters in \refeq{fiducialvalues}. { The left panel of \reffig{fiducial} shows the ratio between the MT and ST error bars as a function of the fiducial values for $b_{1}$}.
+The right panel of \reffig{fiducial} shows the ratio between the MT and ST error bars as a function of the fiducial values for {$b_{\d^2}$, $b_{\G_2}$ and $b_{\Gamma_3}$, changing all those fiducial bias parameters together}.
 For the MT results, we considered splits of $\Delta b = 0.3$ (dashed) and $\Delta b = 0.6$ (solid).
-We observe fluctuations of approximately $20 \%$ in the curves, yet the overall qualitative results remain unchanged.
+We observe {very small fluctuations when changing the fiducial value of $b_1$ and fluctuations of at most $20 \%$ when varying the fiducial value of the non-linear bias parameters}, yet the overall qualitative results remain unchanged.